 Prior to the advent of the Communities First programme, community members came together to try to regenerate the Melin area.
 In 2001 the new Welsh Government initiative, ‘Communities First’ with its promise of long-term financial support gave the community the means of realising their aspirations.
 This group began meeting in October 2001 to work alongside the new Communities First programme, the group subsequently developed to become an organisation that was named Melincryddan Community Conference (MCC).

-On 24 October 2002 MCC became a registered company, number 4572382 and on 26 September 2005 the company was also registered as a charity, registration number 1111450.
+On 24 October 2002, MCC became a registered company (no. 4572382) and on 26 September 2005 the company was also registered as a charity (no. 1111450).

-Communities First and MCC together embarked on a wide range of community regeneration activities including environmental, educational, economic, health, community safety and community engagement initiatives.
+Together, Communities First and MCC embarked on a wide range of community regeneration activities including environmental, educational, economic, health, community safety and community engagement initiatives.
 To oversee and further develop this work the Neath East Communities First Partnership was also formed.

 During 2012 following Welsh Government ministerial changes the Communities First Programme was reorganised with a move away from a local partnership approach to a wider Cluster Approach.
 In response, MCC then aligned with these changes to develop wider area projects to support community regeneration across Neath Port Talbot and beyond.